 Groningen

-Recommended by: Lotte from Eschbach Consulting
+Recommended by: Lotte from lotte-eschbach.nl

-As someone who has lived in Groningen for seven years, I’m speaking from experience when I say Groningen is the most fun city in the Netherlands.
-No matter if you are visiting Groningen as a family, a couple, with friends or by yourself, Groningen has something to offer all types of travelers.
+As someone who has lived here for seven years, I’m speaking from experience when I say Groningen is the most fun city in the Netherlands!
+25% of the population is made up of students, which gives the city a unique and upbeat vibe.

-25% of the population of Groningen is made up of students which give the city its unique and upbeat vibe.
-The city centre has many historic buildings and beautiful canals, an abundance of restaurants and bars (without closing time) and there are lots of fun things to do such as:
+The city centre has many historic buildings and beautiful canals, as well as an abundance of restaurants and bars (without closing time).
+There are lots of fun things to do such as:

 - Ice-skating on ‘de Grote Markt’ (when visiting Groningen in winter)